james-nesbitt/boch/docs/WHATISTHIS.md

 ### the project layout

-@TODO
+There is a separate document called ARCHITECTURE, which describes this further.

-### "control" : the management script
+### "control" "flow" "help" : the management scripts ###

-All of the management tools are worked into a single script manage/control.
-The control script switches based on a command argument, and uses functions from the _docker.sh script to run docker commands.
-Control has some base default configuration in it's header, and inludes overridable configurations from _settings.sh.
-The control script is smart enough that it doesn't need to executed from any particular folder.

-The general control syntax is:
+The general script syntax is:

 ./manage/control {global args} {command} {command args}
+./manage/flow {global args} {flow/path} {flow args}
+./manage/help {global args} {help scope}:{help topic} {help args}

 global args:
  -v|--verbose [{0-9}] : enable debugging on all operations, pick a verbosity (1-9, 5 is default, 9 is most verbose)
  -l|--log [{0-9}] : enable debug logging on all operations, pick a verbosity (default is 9), log file path is in /manage/data/log
  -f|--force : don't stop when an error occurs

-The Commands are abstracted files in the manage/commands folder, with a {command}_execute method.
-These files are 'source'd into scope

-For a list of commands try this:
-$/> manage/control help
-$/> manage/control help {command}
+For more information for each script try asking for help:

+- command help : $/> ./manage/control --help    OR   $/> ./manage/help command:general
+- flow help    : $/> ./manage/flow --help       OR   $/> ./manage/help flow:general
+- general help : $/> ./manage/help

 ### them images